schluppeck/dockerize-analysis/README.md

 docker run -it --rm -p8888:8888 docker.pkg.github.com/schluppeck/dockerize-analysis/nipype_test:1.0
 ```

-Under `macos` this looks as follows (under Windows with Docker Desktop installed you should be something very similar)
+Under `macos` this looks as follows (under Windows with Docker Desktop installed you should be something very similar).
+Copy and paste the link you see in the terminal into your browser and start using the `jupyter` notebook.

 ![starting container](docker-run.png)